-Applicants awarded regional mobility management funds will receive, separate from the Exhibit A, a Budget and Mobility Management Scope of Work that finalizes the applicant's proposed project budget in accordance with awarded 5310 funding.
+Applicants awarded regional mobility management funds will receive, separate from the Exhibit A, a Mobility Management Scope of Work that finalizes the applicant's proposed project budget in accordance with awarded 5310 funding.
 The scope of the project, based on the application scope of work, will also be finalized at this time.
-The Budget and Scope form is to be the basis for reimbursable costs to ADOT, as well as documenting the project's progress.
+The Exhibit A and Scope form is to be the basis for reimbursable costs to ADOT, as well as documenting the project's progress.

 Grant Agreements are effective from October 1 to September 30, consistent with the Federal fiscal year.
 Costs incurred prior to October 1 are not eligible for reimbursement.
-The final invoice for reimbursement can be submitted up to 45 days after the September 30 end date.
+The final invoice for reimbursement must be submitted within 45 days after the September 30 end date.
 Any extension must be approved by the ADOT Program Manager or the agency may not be eligible for reimbursement.
 Agreements may be in effect for two years depending upon how funds were awarded.